ui5-community/babel-plugin-transform-modules-ui5/README.md

 return MyController;
 ```

 > ***NOTE***: In order to have this transformer plugin recognize and remove the dummy method call, you MUST a) call it on the ControllerExtension base class (the module imported from `sap/ui/core/mvc/ControllerExtension`), not on a class deriving from it (even though it is inherited) and b) assign the extension right in the class definition as shown in the examples on this page (an "equal" sign is used, not a colon like in JavaScript, as this is now ES class syntax and not a configuration object).
+Any variation may cause the call not to be recognized and removed and lead to a runtime error.
+Calling `ControllerExtension.use(...)` with more or less than one argument will not only cause a TypeScript error, but will also make this transformer throw an error.<br>
+The removal only takes place when the class definition overall is recognized and transformed by this transformer.
+So when the class still is an ES6 class in the output, first fix this, then check again whether the `ControllerExtension.use(...)` call has been removed.

 Some controller extensions allow implementing hooks or overriding their behavior.
 This can be done equally: